 Allianz Global Investors sees the value of engagement in sharing our views and perspectives on sustainability performance with boards and executive management of investee companies, in order to reduce adverse impact on environment and society, foster long-term sustainable business prospects and enable transition.
 Therefore, AllianzGI enters a dialogue with selected listed investee companies, where AllianzGI identifies systematic sustainability risks and/or significant principal adverse impacts.
 Our engagement strategy for listed corporates rests on two pillars: (1) risk-based approach and (2) thematic approach.
 The risk-based approach focuses on the material ESG risks identified.
 Engagements are closely related to the size of exposure.
-The focus of engagements is determined by considerations such as significant votes against company management at past general meetings or sustainability or governance.
+The focus of engagements is determined by considerations such as significant votes against company management at past general meetings or sustainability issues identified as below market practice.
+Engagements can also be triggered by controversies connected to sustainability or governance.
 The thematic approach either links engagements to AllianzGI's three strategic sustainability themes - climate change, planetary boundaries, and inclusive capitalism - or to governance themes within specific markets or more broadly.
-In 2022, we added data clarification requests to our interaction with companies in line with regulatory requirements.
+Since 2022, we added data clarification requests to our interaction with companies in line with regulatory requirements.
 These comprised conversations on sustainable investment share and Principal Adverse Impact / Do No Significant Harm in the context of the EU sustainability regulation.
 In some cases, these interactions were the starting point for a more thorough engagement process.